Teduray language

-Tiruray or Teduray is an Austronesian language of the southern Philippines.
-Tiruray is spoken in Datu Blah T. Sinsuat, Upi, the South Upi municipalities, southwestern Former Maguindanao Province, Lebak municipality, and northwestern Sultan Kudarat Province.
+Teduray or Tiruray is an Austronesian language of the southern Philippines spoken by the Teduray people, in the Datu Blah T. Sinsuat and Upi municipalities (southern Maguindanao del Norte Province), South Upi municipality (western Maguindanao del Sur Province), and Lebak municipality (northwestern Sultan Kudarat Province).

 History

 In 1892, P. Guillermo Bennásar published a Spanish–Tiruray dictionary.

 Phonology

-Two features set the Tiruray language apart from other Austronesian languages of the area.
+Two features set the Teduray language apart from other Austronesian languages of the area.
 The first is a six-vowel system, and the second is the lack of a bilabial stop, but the presence of a bilabial fricative in its place.

 Consonants

 Vowels

-The Tiruray language has six vowel phonemes.
+The Teduray language has six vowel phonemes.
 These are split into three categories: front vowels, middle vowels, and back vowels.

 The vowels /a, i, e/ have allophones used before the /t, k/, voiced stops, nasals, /l/, and /r/ in closed syllables.

 Syllables

-Tiruray does not allow vowel sequences.
+Teduray does not allow vowel sequences.
 The syllable structure is CVC or CV.
-The majority of word bases in Tiruray have two syllables, but stems may have from one to five syllables.
+The majority of word bases in Teduray have two syllables, but stems may have from one to five syllables.
 Adding affixes, a word can consist of as many as eight syllables.

 There is no restriction on consonants used in a word as long as the word follows the CVC or CV structure.
 However, the letters /w/ and /y/ never follow after /i/, and the same rule applies to /w/ after /u/.